Import User Accounts from a CSV File

 /nco

-If this parameter is specified, all records will be imported in the order in which they appear in the import file.
+If specified, all records will be imported in the order in which they appear in the import file.

-If this parameter is not specified, the order will be corrected if it is necessary (child objects will be imported after parent objects).
+If not specified, the order will be changed if necessary (child objects will be imported after parent objects).

 /pu

-If this parameter is specified, all object properties that refer to other objects are saved to the directory after all records are imported.
+If specified, all object properties that refer to other objects (DN syntax properties) will be saved to the directory after

 /eh

-Forces to freeze the header of the EXCEL document keeping it in view while scrolling
+Forces to freeze the header in EXCEL documents keeping it in view while scrolling through the file.

-Example 1: Exporting a single user to the LDIF format
+Example 1: Export a specific user account to an LDIF file.

 admimex.exe /d LDIF /f c:\file.ldif /r "CN=John Doe,CN=Users,DC=example,DC=com"

-Example 2: Exporting the Users subtree to the LDIF format
+Example 2: Export the objects located in the Users container to an LDIF file.

 admimex.exe /d LDIF /f c:\file.ldif /p ONE /r CN=Users,DC=example,DC=com

-Example 3: Importing data from a DSML file
+Example 3: Import data from a DSML file.

-Example 4: Exporting the Users subtree using the specified credentials
+Example 4: Export the objects located in the Users container using the specified credentials.

-Example 5: Exporting the Users subtree using the ARG file
+Example 5: Export the objects located in the Users container using an ARG file.

 admimex.exe @"C:\Examples\argfile.txt"

-Example 6: Exporting only inetOrgPerson objects from the Users subtree
+Example 6: Export only inetOrgPerson objects from the Users container.

 admimex.exe /d LDIF /f c:\file.ldif /r CN=Users,DC=example,DC=com /p SUB /t (objectClass=inetOrgPerson)

-Example 8: Exporting only the Display Name and Telephone Number properties
+Example 8: Export only the Display Name and Telephone Number properties of AD objects.

 admimex.exe /d TXT /f C:\file.txt /r CN=Users,DC=example,DC=com /p ONE /a displayName,telephoneNumber